 Reading magazines they are all about diets, weight loss programmes, expensive gym memberships or the latest workout trends.
 But to me, although I am no fitness or nutrition expert, it is all about good life balance.

 You need to eat a balanced diet and take reasonable actions to exercise, where exercise can be just a brisk 30-minute walk.
-Depending on how fast you walk you can burn up to 150 calories in this 30 minutes.
+Depending on how fast you walk you can burn up to 150 calories in these 30 minutes.

 Some other advantages of walking are that it is less impact on your body than running and the most important point is that you have time to think and take in the surroundings.